ltpitt/python-jupyter-RNN-tv-script-generation/README.md

 ```

 ## Build the Neural Network
-You'll build the components necessary to build a RNN by implementing the following functions below:
+Here I build the components necessary to build a RNN by implementing the following functions below:
 - get_inputs
 - get_init_cell
 - get_embed